GUIDE · UPDATED MAY 2026

-10 strategies that actually reduce your AWS bill.
+10 strategies that actually reduce your AWS bill plus the full list of all 123 detection rules CostPatrol implements.
 Real scan data.
 Dollar amounts.
 CLI commands you can run today.

-Last updated: February 2026 · Based on production AWS scans
+Published February 2026 · Last updated May 2026 · Based on production AWS scans

 $284/mo